Forked lightning in the night sky with silhouetted trees

 Resilience playground

-The resilience playground groups the major resilience inputs with the charge plan and visualisation of its resilience.
+The resilience playground groups the main inputs with the charge plan and visualisation.
 Here it’s easy to make changes to effective vehicle range, and specify how to achieve resilience to faulty chargers by either proceeding to the next, returning to the previous, or both.

 The visualisation area provides a trip summary, lists charging stops and shows a chart with arrival and fill SOC at each stop.
 With skipped chargers shown, it’s easy to see previous and next options and their SOC on arrival, should a targeted charger be faulty.